angellgunn/alternate-silversurfer/content/about.en.md

 ![main street](/img/main.jpg)

 Calvino's primary social media account is Twitter [@altsilversurfer][t], but after the purchase of this company by Elon Musk, in protest Calvino reactivated his Tumbler account, [@alternate-silversurfer-blog][tm].
 He also maintains an account on the "decentralized social network" Lenster: [@altsilversurfer.lens][ln], as well as the "not so decentralized" app Phaver (invitation only at this point, but just use the code EARLYBIRD when launching the app to win a profile), with the handle [@altsilversurfer][p].
+He has also a [Academia.edu][ac] profile, where he publishes quasi-academic papers.

 ## João Calangro: